mensago/mensago-docs/keycard.md

 ### Field Definitions

 A keycard entry consists of a series of 1-line key-value pairs.
 Most of a keycard's fields are relatively self-explanatory.
 Fields are expected to be listed on a keycard in the order below, but with the exception of signature fields, cryptographic hash fields, and the Type field, readers MUST NOT consider a keycard invalid because of a different ordering of fields so long as the the fields themselves meet all other requirements.
 Each field is terminated by a carriage return-newline sequence (`\r\n`).
+All fields MUST be trimmed of leading and trailing whitespace except for the line ending.
+Field data has a maximum length of 6144 bytes to accommodate 4096-bit RSA keys.
 Keycard fields are required unless indicated otherwise.

 Fields which contain encryption keys, verification keys, and entry hashes follow a particular subformat.
 First, the keys themselves utilize Base85 encoding like the rest of the platform, but the keys are prepended by the name of the algorithm in all capital letters, and the prefix is separated from the key by a colon.
 The prefix has a maximum length of 16 characters, not including the colon, and MUST contain only capital letters, numbers, or dashes.
 An example looks like this: `Contact-Request-Verification-Key:ED25519:q~NVs$%Z82g7ZfniK3@!N+FrzcYJnawDdyYa!}@W`.
 Currently the only supported algorithms are `ED25519` for signing, and `CURVE25519` for encryption.
 More hash algorithms are supported: `BLAKE3-256` is preferred for its speed, followed by `BLAKE2`, `SHA-256`, and `SHA3-256`.
 This subformat exists to enable future expansion.